AresSC2/ares-sc2/docs/dev-guide.md

  - some metadata for the project: tool.poetry (the initial version of the package*, description etc.)
  - the dependencies for the app: tool.poetry.dependencies
  - gotcha - The name in `pyproject.toml` should be the same as the package

+### Working with jupyter notebook
+It's possible to run jupyter notebook using an existing poetry environment.
+Install the following package at the global or user level:

+`pip install --user poetry-kernel`

+As long as `ares-sc2` was installed with the `notebook` dependencies, then when launching jupyter notebook there should be an option to open a notebook with the poetry kernel